Skip to content

 Stimuli-responsive behavior of PNiPAm microgels under interfacial confinement

-Phase Transitions of Core-Shell Particles
+Phase Transititions of Core-Shell Particles

 M. Rey, A.D.
 Law, D.M.A.
 Buzza and N. Vogel